Skip to main content

 Specify:

-• <certificate_uuuid_1>, <certificate_uuid_2> — The IDs of the certificates that you added to the secret manager in step 1.
-You can copy them to the control panel: in the top menu, click ProductsSecrets Manager → tab Certificates → in the menu of the certificate, select Copy UUID;
+• <certificate_uuid_1>, <certificate_uuid_2> — IDs of the certificates you added to the Certificate Manager in step 1.
+You can copy them in the Control panel: in the top menu, click ProductsCertificate Manager → in the certificate's menu, click Copy UUID;

-• <loadbalancer> — ID or name of the load balancer.
-The list can be viewed with the command openstack loadbalancer list.
+• <loadbalancer> — the load balancer ID or name.
+You can view the list using the openstack loadbalancer list.

-The mTLS protocol differs from TLS by two-way authentication — when establishing a connection, not only the authenticity of the server is checked, but also the authenticity of the incoming request.
-For this purpose, two certificates are used in each session — for the server in the target group behind the balancer and for the incoming request.
+The mTLS protocol differs from TLS due to mutual authentication — when establishing a connection, both the server's authenticity and the incoming request's authenticity are verified.
+For this, two certificates are used in each session — for the server in the target group behind the load balancer and for the incoming request.

-1. Load the CA certificate that will be used to authenticate incoming requests to the balancer into the secret manager — add it as a custom certificate.
+1. Upload the CA certificate that will be used to authenticate incoming requests to the load balancer to the Certificate Manager — add it as a custom certificate.

-2. Upload the certificate that will be used to authenticate the server in the target group behind the balancer to the secret manager — issue a Let's Encrypt® certificate or add a custom one.
+2. Upload the certificate that will be used to authenticate the server in the target group behind the load balancer to the Certificate Manager — issue a Let's Encrypt® certificate or add a custom one.

 3. Open the OpenStack CLI.